zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Server mode

-This entry sets the mode of the Gluu oxAauth server.
+This entry sets the mode of the Gluu oxAauth Server.
 Possible modes are `memory` and `ldap`.

 * memory: run the oxAauth server in `in-memory` mode.